-- 18.2.
-Adequate risk reduction measures are in place to manage the spread of acute respiratory diseases, including COVID-19, and carry out appropriate risk assessments, reviewing them regularly and monitoring whether any measures in place are working effectively. - 18.3.
-We will follow local and national guidance on the use of control measures Appendix 3 Summary.
+18.2.
+Adequate risk reduction measures are in place to manage the spread of acute respiratory diseases, and carry out appropriate Risk Assessments, reviewing them regularly and monitoring whether any measures in place are working effectively.

 Students vulnerable to infection